Joe Lauzon: Ultimate Fighting Championship

+Prior to competing on The Ultimate Fighter 5, Lauzon had made his debut in the UFC upsetting former UFC Lightweight Champion Jens Pulver at UFC 63 on September 23, 2006, winning via KO in 48 seconds and beating 7-to-1 odds.
+He was awarded a Knockout of the Night award.

 At UFC 78 Lauzon submitted previously undefeated Jason Reinhardt by rear-naked choke in the first round.
-Lauzon quickly took Reinhardt down before moving to the north-south position.
+Lauzon quickly took Reinhardt down before moving to the north–south position.
 Reinhardt rolled, giving Lauzon his back, and Lauzon quickly sunk in the rear-naked choke for a quick submission victory.

 On April 2, 2008, Kenny Florian defeated Lauzon in the main event of UFC Fight Night 13 by TKO via strikes from mount in the second round.
 The first round was back and forth as Florian opened up a cut on Lauzon's head with elbows and took his back while Lauzon landed several takedowns and attempted several submissions.
 Florian opened the second round with a takedown and soon advanced to mount where he landed multiple unanswered strikes until the fight was waved off.
+This fight earned him a Fight of the Night award.

 Lauzon defeated Kyle Bradley by technical knockout in round two at UFC Fight Night 15 on September 17, 2008.
 In the first round Bradley connected with a punch and rocked Lauzon.
 Lauzon managed to recover and continued to trade with Bradley in a close first round.
 In the second round Lauzon scored a takedown and transitioned quickly into mount before taking Bradley's back.
 Lauzon landed several punches from this position until the referee stepped in to save Bradley.

 Lauzon was scheduled to fight former WEC Lightweight Champion, Hermes Franca on February 7, 2009, in the main event for UFC Fight Night 17.
 However, Franca pulled out of the event with a torn anterior cruciate ligament in his right knee.
 Jeremy Stephens stepped in as a late replacement.
 Lauzon defeated Stephens by armbar in the second round, which earned him a Submission of the Night bonus award.

 Lauzon fought Sam Stout on January 2, 2010, at UFC 108 and lost in a very entertaining fight by decision, which also won Fight of the Night bonus award.

 Lauzon was expected to face Terry Etim on August 28, 2010, at UFC 118, but Etim had to withdraw from the bout due to injury.
 Lauzon was instead set to fight fellow Ultimate Fighter season 5 castmate Gabe Ruediger.
 During the UFC 118 weigh-ins Ruediger brought Lauzon a cake that read "Sorry for your loss".
 Lauzon defeated Ruediger, who is a black belt in Brazilian jiu-jitsu, via armbar in 2:01 of round one having completely dominated him for the entire fight.
 The submission earned him a Submission of the Night award.
 According to commentator Joe Rogan, Gabe "was never in it for a second."